What is anaphylaxis?

 If your child is at risk of anaphylaxis, they’re likely to be prescribed an adrenaline injector – for example, EpiPen or Anapen.

-If your child is prescribed an adrenaline injector, it’s important that both you and your child learn how and when to use it.
+If your child is prescribed an adrenaline injector, it’s important that you, your child and anyone else who cares for your child learn how and when to use it.
 Your child’s ability to use it will depend on their age and development.
-You and/or your child should carry the adrenaline injector at all times.
-You can also teach family, friends, teachers and carers how to use the adrenaline injector.
+You or your child should carry the adrenaline injector at all times.

 Your doctor should also give your child an ASCIA (Australasian Society of Clinical Immunology and Allergy) anaphylaxis action plan.